 Participating organizations will:

-The Center for Social Innovation has recently concluded its international Social Innovation Lab in partnership with Ruta N Medellín, which guided local leaders in addressing pressing social issues in Medellín, Colombia.
+In 2014, the Center for Social Innovation concluded its international Social Innovation Lab in partnership with Ruta N Medellín, which guided local leaders in addressing pressing social issues in Medellín, Colombia.

 Together with Ruta N Medellín and local consulting partners, more than 65 lab participants, representing over 30 organizations, were recruited for participation in the Lab.
 Counting on team engagement from nonprofits, for- profits, universities, and governmental organizations, the four Lab teams designed solutions to issues related to Housing, Transportation, Overcoming the urban conflict, and Entrepreneurship.